 Seventy years ago, two brothers opened a workshop in Southern Brazil.
 They went on to become the largest manufacturer of trailers and semitrailers in Latin America.
-To maintain this position and expand it further, the Randon Group is investing in a reduced machine pool and digitalisation.
+To maintain this position and expand it further, the Randon Group is investing in a reduced machine pool and digitalization.

 Less is more: more productivity with networking and reduction

-The top objective of business owner Daniel Randon is to maintain the leading role the company has achieved over seven decades with vision and foresight by guaranteeing up-to-date products with cutting-edge technologies and by anticipating trends.
-For this reason, Randon is actively driving the digitalisation of his production forward.
+The ultimate objective of business owner Daniel Randon is to maintain the leading role the company has achieved over seven decades with vision and foresight by guaranteeing up-to-date products with cutting-edge technologies and by anticipating trends.
+For this reason, Randon is actively driving the digitalization of his production forward.
 At the moment, the group is occupied with a large retrofitting project, which is to be completed this year.
 Reduction of the machine pool and the corresponding operating costs is paramount.
 The goal is clear: Randon is aiming to operate with the largest laser cutting system in Latin America.

 The decisive factor for the lower operating costs of the new TRUMPF laser cutting machines: Highspeed Eco.
 With this cutting process, which is suitable for all of the TruLaser Series 5000 machines and some of the 3000 Series, Randon saves 30 percent of their gas when laser cutting.
 What really makes this possible is an innovative nozzle that enables up to 70 percent gas savings depending on the material.
 Barely any cutting gas escapes and it is directed straight at the kerf.
 The gas pressure needed to free the kerf from molten material is reduced by up to 60 percent.